 You should also check out the pilot light if you’re dealing with gas furnace not working.
 Make sure it is turned on.
 If it isn’t, turning it on will fix the problem.

-Last, there could be a problem with your ductwork.
+Lastly, there could be a problem with your ductwork.
 In this case, or if you still can’t identify the cause, we suggest you call your local HVAC repair provider.

 When your heat isn’t working, it’s essential to know when you can address the problem yourself and when to call a professional.
 Nobody wants to waste their hard-earned dollars on a diagnostic that amounts to changing an air filter.
 On the other hand, completing certain repairs yourself can be unsafe or risk further damage to your system.
 We hope this article helps you identify which issues can be handled yourself, and well to call in the cavalry.